pirovc/metameta/README.md

 Add entry on the configuration file:

 	databases:
-	  - "new_custom_fungi_db"
+	  - new_custom_fungi_db

 Finally, add the path for each set of reference sequences on the configuration file:

-	"new_custom_fungi_db":
+	new_custom_fungi_db:
 	    clark: "custom_fungi_db/clark_dudes/"
 	    dudes: "custom_fungi_db/clark_dudes/"
 	    kaiju: "custom_fungi_db/kaiju/"
 	    kraken: "custom_fungi_db/kraken/"

 On the first run MetaMeta will compile the "new_custom_fungi_db" database for each configured tool.
+After finished it is possible to delete de database definition from the configuration file for the following runs.

 Merging final results:
 ----------------------

-To merge final results from many samples into one final tabular file (BioBoxes format):
+To merge final results from many samples into one final tabular file:

 	(script location: ~/miniconda3/opt/metameta/scripts/ or using environments: ~/miniconda3/envs/metameta/opt/metameta/scripts/)
 	./merge_final_profiles.sh workdir/samples_*/metametamerge/database/final.metametamerge.profile.out